redis/redis-doc/topics/faq.md

 ## I have an empty Redis server but INFO and logs are reporting megabytes of memory in use!

-This may happen and it's prefectly ok.
+This may happen and it's perfectly okay.
 Redis objects are small C structures allocated and freed a lot of times.
 This costs a lot of CPU so instead of being freed, released objects are taken into a free list and reused when needed.
 This memory is taken exactly by this free objects ready to be reused.